khan-c/TapTap/README.md

 ### Functionality

-In TapTap, users will be able to play a fun fast paced game.
+In TapTap, users will be able to play a fun fast-paced game.

 Users will be able to see the stats of their play.